Claude vs GPT-4 vs DeepL for Translation: 2025 Comparison

 Winner: GPT-4 with human review

-Legal and financial content requires absolute precision.
-While GPT-4 performs well, human review remains essential for liability reasons.
+Legal and financial content demands absolute precision.
+GPT-4 performs well, but human review is non-negotiable here.
+A missed negation in a contract clause can cost millions.

 General Business Content